A short history of the Malverns

 As you enter the retail park turn right for the Morrisons supermarket and petrol.
 The car park is free but stay is now limited to shoppers at Morrisons for a maximum of three hours.
 Longer, there is the possibility of a fine, so we recommend you don't park at Morrisons if you are going into Worcester on the bus.

-There is a bus stop outside Morrisons; the frequent service 44 goes to either Worcester or Great Malvern via Malvern Link.
+There is a bus stop outside Morrisons; the frequent service 44 goes to either Worcester bus station or Great Malvern via Malvern Link; some services go on to County Hall and the Royal Worcestershire Hospital.

 Turn left for the string of shops on the east side of the retail park.
 At the north end is Caffe Nero which has an interesting mural; next door is Carphone Warehouse.